breezy-weather/breezy-weather/CONTRIBUTE.md

 Then declare the value in `local.properties` which is private and will not be committed.

-### Preferences

-*TODO: describe how to add a new parameter in settings for custom API key*

 ### API

 Let’s edit the API interface, and only implement the forecast API as a starting point.